Privacy-Cash/privacy-cash/indexer/README.md

 - 8 bytes index
 - 1 byte bump

-Adjust the parsing in `src/services/pda-service.ts` if your account structure differs.
+Adjust the parsing in `src/services/pda-service.ts` and `src/controllers/webhook.ts` if your account structure differs.